xanstorm/run_analysis.R/README.md

 Then I extracted just the data with only mean and std, subject_id, activity, and data from the entire data set.

 I renamed variables so they would be easy to read and omitted parenthses.
-Ex. tBodyAcc-mean()-X became Time Domain Signal-mean-X.
+Ex. tBodyAcc-mean()-X became Time Domain Signal-BodyAcc-mean-X.

-I loaded reshape2 so I could place the variables, Time Domain Signal-mean-X, and mean in a column instead of a row for easy readability.
+I loaded reshape2 so I could place the variables, Time Domain Signal-mean-X, and mean in a column instead of a row for easy readability, using data.melt function.

-I then wrote the file to a text file using write.table.
+I then wrote the file to a text file using write.table to save and upload to gihub.

-See the file with comments in the code file.
+See the file with comments in the code file for further explanation.